ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 error `invalidMessage`.

-If the Helper finds the `AggregationJobInitReq` to be valid, it MAY immediately respond with HTTP status 201 Created, and perform the remaining processing asynchronously from any further requests from the Leader.
+If the Helper finds the `AggregationJobInitReq` to be valid, it MAY immediately respond with HTTP status 201 Created with no media type and body, and perform the remaining processing asynchronously from any further requests from the Leader.
+The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 To process the aggregation job, the Helper computes an outbound prepare step for each report share.
 This includes the following structures: